 What is Aciphex?

 Aciphex (rabeprazole sodium) is a popular proton pump inhibitor (PPI) medication used in the treatment of gastroesophageal reflux disease (GERD), erosive esophagitis, duodenal ulcer, as well as a number of other conditions.
-PPIs works by reducing the level of acid in the stomach by blocking acid production sites.
+PPIs work by reducing the level of acid in the stomach by blocking acid production sites.
 Proton pump inhibitors are extremely popular, with doctors writing nearly 115 million prescriptions for the medications each year nationwide.

 PPI Heartburn Drugs Linked to Kidney Disease: Study